 Chapter 6 describes the Adjustable Block Program.
-This includes details on the structure of the blocks, REC (and adder) prices, the application process, payment terms, the process for adjusting prices, the process for approving vendors, project specifications, consumer protections, delivery requirements, and more.
-For this Revised Plan, the Agency proposes certain adjustments to the program structure contained in the Initial Plan and proposes a framework for managing waitlists of projects.
+This includes details on the structure of the blocks, REC (and adder) prices and pricing model development, the application process, payment terms, the process for adjusting prices, the process for approving vendors, project specifications, consumer protections, delivery requirements, and more.

 Chapter 7 describes the Community Renewable Generation Program including standards for colocation, eligibility of projects located in municipal utilities and rural electric cooperatives, subscriber requirements, consumer protections, legal issues around marketing claims related to RECs, and the responsibilities of utilities.
-In this Revised Plan, the Agency proposes certain clarifications of colocation requirements and additional codification of consumer protection requirements.

-Chapter 8 describes the Illinois Solar for All Program including the program funding and design, customer terms, conditions, and eligibility, and an approach to designating environmental justice communities.
-For this Revised Plan, the Agency proposes certain adjustments to the program structure contained in the Initial Plan.
+Chapter 8 describes the Illinois Solar for All Program including the program funding and design; customer terms, conditions, and eligibility; and an approach to designating environmental justice communities.